Electrostatically Assembled Open Square and Checkerboard Superlattices: Results and Discussion

-Using PEG chains with a large MW mismatch (to get lower $\gamma$) introduces an additional kinetic effect: preferential interfacial adsorption.
-At comparable grafting densities, AuNPs grafted with longer PEG chains (e.g., 10 kDa) experience stronger steric repulsion and a greater drive to minimize contact with the aqueous phase than those with shorter chains (e.g., 2 kDa).
-As a result, in a 1:1 mixture of COOH-PEG2k-Au5 and NH$_2$-PEG10k-Au10, the NH$_2$-PEG10k-Au10 particles dominate the interface and assemble into a hexagonal lattice (Fig.~\ref{fig:Checkerboard_hexagonal}(a–c)) and remain unaltered with a decrease in pH.
-The long 10 kDa NH$_2$-PEG corona is effectively more hydrophobic than the shorter 2 kDa chains, causing NH$_2$-PEG10k-Au10 to remain at the interface under all pH conditions.
+Using PEG chains with a large MW mismatch (to reduce $\gamma$) not only alters the thermodynamic balance but also introduces a kinetic effect, preferential interfacial adsorption.
+At comparable grafting densities, AuNPs grafted with longer PEG chains (e.g., 10 kDa) experience stronger steric repulsion and a greater tendency to minimize contact with the aqueous phase than those with shorter chains (e.g., 2 kDa), leading to spontaneous interfacial population.\cite{nayak2025effect} Consequently, in a 1:1 mixture of COOH-PEG5k-Au5 and NH$_2$-PEG10k-Au10, the NH$_2$-PEG10k-Au10 particles dominate the interface, assembling into a well-ordered hexagonal lattice, as shown in Fig.~\ref{fig:checkerboard_hexagonal_unary} (a-c).
+This lattice persists even as the pH decreases, indicating that interfacial adsorption of the long chains is effectively irreversible on experimental timescales.
+In other words, the longer 10 kDa PEG corona is more hydrophobic than the shorter 2 kDa chains, thereby locking NH$_2$-PEG10k-Au10 at the interface across all pH conditions.
+We note that \ch{NH2}-PEG–AuNPs spontaneously assemble into hexagonal monolayers at the interface without the addition of an electrolyte, and increasing the length of the PEG chain enhances interfacial hydrophobicity, thereby promoting this early-time preferential adsorption. \cite{kim2023two,nayak2025effect,nayak2023ionic,kim2021effect}

 To overcome such kinetic competition and achieve a binary superlattice at the interface, we increased the concentration of the less surface-active component (the shorter-chain grafted AuNPs) to enable it to effectively compete for interfacial space.
-In fact, as shown in Figure~\ref{fig:Checkerboard_hexagonal}(d-e), the same binary mixture, when prepared at a nominal mixing ratio of 4:1, orders into a checkerboard superstructure, leveraging charge balance at pH 6 and pH 4.
-However, upon further lowering the pH to 3 (Fig.~\ref{fig:Checkerboard_hexagonal}(f)), the GISAXS pattern reveals a mixed structural state, indicating the coexistence of both the checkerboard lattice and the original unitary hexagonal superstructure.
+In fact, as shown in Figure~\ref{fig:checkerboard_hexagonal_unary} (d-e), the same binary mixture, when prepared at a nominal mixing ratio of 4:1, orders into a checkerboard superstructure, leveraging charge balance at pH 6 and pH 4.
+However, upon further lowering the pH to 3 (Fig.~\ref{fig:checkerboard_hexagonal_unary} (f)), the GISAXS pattern reveals a mixed structural state, indicating the coexistence of both the checkerboard lattice and the original unitary hexagonal superstructure.